-With the enactment of Public Act 99-0906, the Agency began conducting procurements to meet the RPS requirements of all retail customers.
+With the enactment of Public Act 99-0906, the Agency began conducting procurements to meet RPS requirements applicable to all retail customer sales.
 The first such procurements were the Initial Forward Procurements, conducted prior to the finalization of the Initial Plan.
 After the Initial Plan's approval, the Agency conducted a series of procurements conducted under the Commission's authority granted through its Order in Docket No. 17-0838.
 Those procurements are listed below:

-- 2017 and 2018 Initial Forward Procurements (15 year contracts for new utility-scale wind and new utility-scale solar, 965,000 Wind RECs and 1,000,000 Solar RECs per year procured) - October 2018 First Subsequent Forward Procurement (15 year contracts for new utility-scale wind, 1,979,753 RECs procured) - November 2018 Photovoltaic Forward Procurement (15 year contracts for new utility-scale solar, 2,000,000 RECs) - July 2019 Brownfield Site Forward Procurement (15 year contracts, quantity not released due to only two projects selected) - Second Subsequent Forward Procurement (15-year contracts for new utility scale wind).
-No bids were accepted; - Community Renewable Generation Procurement (15-year contracts for non-PV renewable technologies).
+2017 and 2018 Initial Forward Procurements (15 year contracts for new utility-scale wind and new utility-scale solar, 965,000 Wind RECs and 1,000,000 Solar RECs per year procured)

+- October 2018 First Subsequent Forward Procurement (15 year contracts for new utility-scale wind, 1,979,753 RECs procured) - November 2018 Photovoltaic Forward Procurement (15 year contracts for new utility-scale solar, 2,000,000 RECs) - July 2019 Brownfield Site Forward Procurement (15 year contracts, quantity not released due to only two projects selected) - Second Subsequent Forward Procurement (15-year contracts for new utility-scale wind).
+Two procurement events, conducted October 2019 and March 2021, No bids were accepted in either procurement; - Community Renewable Generation Procurement (15-year contracts for non-PV renewable technologies).
 No bids were accepted; - Low-income Community Solar Pilot Project Procurement (15-year contracts; conducted pursuant to Section 1-56(b)(2)(D) of the Act)